nyx-project/vyhub-documentation/docs/guide/faq.md

 ## Add / Edit

-Questions can be edited in the `FAQ` settings.
+Questions can be edited directly on the `FAQ` page.

-The question order can be changed by drag and drop in the settings.
+The question order can be changed by drag and drop.